daminier/py_analysis_clustering_motorway/README.md

 ## Function details

 Trap17.py contains several functions, which allow to work with trap17 dataset.
-It based on pandas library, more specifically:
+It based mostly on pandas library and numpy library, more specifically:

 *	 read_file(file_name,reduction_factor=1,csv_flag=False), which helps you to read both csv files (targa;varco;corsia;timestamp;nazione  or  targa,tratta,volte); you need to set the parameter csv_flag=True if you want to read a csv file structured as “ targa,tratta,volte ”.
 Therefore you can set the reduction factor parameter in order to reduce the file size, skipping randomly some rows.
 It is set a seed for being able to reproduce the sample.
 The reduction factor must be an int.
 The desired size it is calculated as size= total_lines / reduction_factor  .